 In 2008 we had the opportunity to begin raising a new breed of hogs called Large Black.
 Like the Tamworths, they are a hardy pasture pig that love the outdoors.
 The Large Blacks offer a little more fat on the meat over the leaner Tamworths.
 Back in the olden days, some hogs were raised for their meat and the fat which was then rendered into lard.
 In today's world, lard tends to be a dirty word but, in reality, lard should be used whenever vegetable shortening is called for…a much healthier and tastier alternative.
 The Large Black pig, having a bit more fat on them (although still less than a "factory raised" pig), has very moist and tender meat, truly an exceptional flavor!

-Due to the large quantity of pork orders we are now fulfilling, we require a $50 deposit for all whole and half hog orders.
+We require a $50 deposit for all whole and half hog orders.
 The deposit is due before the butchering date and will be deducted from the total you will pay to Dominion Valley Farm at the time of pick-up.
 If you need to change or cancel your pork order, your deposit is fully refundable if the change is made before the pig goes in for butchering.

 Whole/Half Hog Ordering Process: